Scattered architectural members

 Systematic research on the “Scattered Members” was started in 1977 by the Committee for Conservation of the Acropolis Monuments, which recognized the urgent need to document and organise the large body of material.
-From 2000 on, the work on the “Scattered Members” has been included with the programs of the Acropolis Restoration Service and funded by the 3rd Community Support Framework.
+From 2000 on, the work on the “Scattered Members” has been included with the programs of the Acropolis Restoration Service.
 The team of specialized technicians working on the project is headed by an architect or archaeologist.
 From 1977 to 1994 scholars responsible for the work were the architects T. Tanoulas, D. Giraud and Th.
 Tsitroulis, followed by the archaeologist K. Kissas and, beginning in 2007, the archaeologist E. Sioumpara.